-Answer 2.
-If your pool does not hold chlorine, then chlorine lock is the culprit.
+Answer: If your pool does not hold chlorine, then chlorine lock could be the culprit.
 Chlorine lock occurs when your chlorine is rendered useless and no matter how much chlorine you add, it will not work; and free chlorine levels will not go up during testing/treatments.
 In order to fix this, you will need to treat with a non-chlorine shock.

-Answer 3.
-In order to get rid of algae, you need to make sure your pool is holding chlorine and they are at the correct levels.
+Answer: In order to get rid of algae, you need to make sure your pool is holding chlorine and they are at the correct levels.
 Once you have achieved this, treat with Algae Break 90 for 90 days of algae treatment.
 You can also clear up an algae bloom by using liquid shock.
 See a staff member at Mock Pools and Ponds for more information on how to do this.

 Step 1.
 Test your water.
 Testing your water will give you the knowledge needed to treat your pool with the proper chemicals.

 Step 2.
 Make sure your alkalinity is within 80-120 ppm.
 Alkalinity is what your pH relies on to work.
 Without it your water would not hold any pH.

 Step 3.
 Make sure your pH is within 7.2-7.6 ppm.
 If your pH is too low then your water will be acidic and burn.
 If it is too high, then your water will be basic and your sanitizer will have no effect.